nikitavoloboev/data/focusing/rules.md

 - Everything in moderation.
 Avoid alcohol and hard drugs (like opiates).
 - Lead a [happy](../life/happiness.md), [mindful](../mindfulness/mindfulness.md), stress free life.

+## Focus

+- Be very aggressive in cutting any kind of distractions when working.
+- Don't visit blocked sites and apps when **focusing**.
+Don't touch the phone unless necessary.
+- When **focusing**, do the task at hand and nothing else.
+- Be mindful of my habits and temptations.
+Don't succumb to them and focus on the task at hand.
+- Change location.
+Work from different places.
+- Look at where I spend my time in Timing and cut those out with Focus and scripts.
+- Use one screen when coding.
+Much easier to context switch.
+- Don't listen to distracting music when trying to focus.
+Instead use [Noizio](http://noiz.io), [Oak](https://www.oakmeditation.com) or my [Focus](https://open.spotify.com/user/nikitavoloboev/playlist/2mriYMEK60P7T7XtQz9pDe?si=kI9marqaQ4667mS34jhpww) and [Code](https://open.spotify.com/user/nikitavoloboev/playlist/4x67A1MPvZSrBt5yRUm8bm?si=Z8srvtTYSQ2TJQk9NGs2_w) playlists.
+Or have nothing playing at all.
+- Use noise canceling headphones if surroundings are too noisy.

 ## Work

 - [Do one thing at a time](../research/solving-problems.md).
 Resist temptations.
 Remove friction.